Turn-by-turn navigation

 tomTomNavigation.removeRouteTrackingStateUpdatedListener(routeTrackingStateUpdatedListener)

-If the driver does deviate from the route, navigation enters free driving mode.
-This means that navigation runs without a RoutePlan
+If the driver deviates from the active route, navigation automatically enters free driving mode.
+In this mode, navigation temporarily operates without a RoutePlan

 .
 You can find more details about automatic replanning in the Replanning on deviation section.

-You can disable automatic replanning and provide a new
+You can disable automatic replanning and manually provide a new

 RoutePlan